headjamcreative/craft-google-places/README.md

         composer require headjamcreative/craft-google-places

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Google Places.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Google Places Sync.

-## Configuring Craft Google Places
+## Configuring Google Places Sync

 Ensure you add a Google Cloud Console api key in the app settings for this plugin to work.
 Be aware that this may come with additional cost from Google for the api queries. @see <https://developers.google.com/places/web-service/get-api-key>

-## Using Craft Google Places
+## Using Google Places Sync

 Add a 'Google Places Sync' field to your entry or global, then in the lookup filed add either a business name, address, or an international phone number (including country code, e.g. +61249291154).
 At present the plugin only retrieves the first available candidate.
 If this is not the correct candiate, you can manually lookup the place_id and override the id field.
 The lookup field is ignored if an id is already present.